negative-seven/smb-randomizer/README.md

 [Download link](https://github.com/negative-seven/smb-randomizer/releases)

 ## Known issues
-* Touching a warp zone may crash the game.
+* Touching a warp zone may freeze the game.
+* Finishing a warp zone may freeze the game.
 * Bandage Girl sprite is larger in warp zone levels.